rgorti/TinyUrl/README.md

 # TinyUrl / URLShortner

-URLShortner(TinyURL) API - Design and implement URL shortening service, service that takes long url and generates short and unique url
+URLShortner(TinyURL) API - Design and implement URL shortening service, service that takes long url and generates short and unique url.
+Tiny url is extremely handy and less error prone to share through sms/slack/tweets.
  <br />
 1. Returns a URL that is shorter than the original.<br />
 2. Must store the original URL.<br />